Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Baseline Descriptions

-\textit{NegGrad} fine-tunes on $\mathcal{D}_{f}$, but in the opposite direction, aiming to find the global maximum.
+\textit{NegGrad} \cite{ga} fine-tunes on $\mathcal{D}_{f}$, but in the opposite direction, aiming to find the global maximum.

-\textit{Boundary Shrink} actually remove targeted decision boundary by selecting nearest labels adversarially for each data points at $\mathcal{D}_{f}$ and fine-tunes with label-flipped $\mathcal{D}_{f}$.
+\textit{Boundary Shrink} \cite{bu} actually removes the targeted decision boundary by selecting the nearest labels adversarially for each data point in $\mathcal{D}_{f}$ and fine-tunes with label-flipped $\mathcal{D}_{f}$.

-\textit{Boundary Expand} adds a temporary ``shadow'' class—an extra output neuron trained on the forgetting samples—to reroute their activations before pruning it to preserve the original class boundaries.
+\textit{Boundary Expand} \cite{bu} adds a temporary ``shadow'' class—an extra output neuron trained on the forgetting samples—to reroute their activations before pruning it to preserve the original class boundaries.

-The main approach of \textit{SalUn} is to construct a saliency weight map by identifying gradients that exceed a threshold $\gamma$ using the input data $\mathcal{D}_{f}$.
+\textit{SalUn} \cite{salun} constructs a saliency weight map by identifying gradients that exceed a threshold $\gamma$ using the input data $\mathcal{D}_{f}$.
 This saliency weight map determines which model parameters should be updated or preserved when applying MU approaches such as Random Label, NegGrad, and others.

-\textit{Learn to Unlearn} fine‑tunes the model to misclassify the forget set, using adversarial augmentation and the weight penalty to leave other knowledge intact.
+\textit{Learn to Unlearn} \cite{ltu} fine‑tunes the model to misclassify the forget set, using adversarial augmentation and the weight penalty to leave other knowledge intact.

-\textit{DELETE} applies a mask that adds \(-\infty\) to the forgotten‐class logits and then softmax normalizes the remaining logits to jointly optimize forgetting and retention without using any retained data.
+\textit{DELETE} \cite{delete} applies a mask that adds \(-\infty\) to the forgotten‐class logits and then softmax normalizes the remaining logits to jointly optimize forgetting and retention without using any retained data.

-\textit{Fisher Forgetting} leverages the Fisher Information Matrix (FIM) to `scrub' model parameters to remove information about the data to be forgotten.
+\textit{Fisher Forgetting} \cite{fisher} leverages the Fisher Information Matrix (FIM) to ``scrub'' model parameters to remove information about the data to be forgotten.

-\textit{UNSC} primarily focuses on identifying the null space of the class to forget using layer-wise Singular Value Decomposition (SVD).
+\textit{UNSC} \cite{uncs} primarily focuses on identifying the null space of the class to forget using layer-wise Singular Value Decomposition (SVD).
 It then projects the subspace corresponding to the retained classes onto this null space, unlearning within that space.
 During the unlearning process, UNSC calibrates the decision boundary based on the retained dataset to preserve generalization performance.